 - Elevation of footing - Material on which the footing is to be placed - Allowable bearing pressure - Settlement Analysis - b) Scour Evaluation: All bridges over water shall be evaluated for scour potential.
-Scour critical bridges shall require complete scour analysis in accordance with the guidance and direction contained in the FHWA Hydraulic Engineering Circular No. 8 entitled "Evaluating Scour of Bridges", 1991 or latest edition. - c) Scour Countermeasures: Evaluate scour countermeasures such as lowering the footings, spur dikes, stone blankets and revise pile alignment.
+Scour critical bridges shall require complete scour analysis in accordance with the guidance and direction contained in the FHWA Hydraulic Engineering Circular No. 18 entitled "Evaluating Scour of Bridges", 2012 or latest edition. - c) Scour Countermeasures: Evaluate scour countermeasures such as lowering the footings, spur dikes, stone blankets and revise pile alignment.
 Pile foundations shall be evaluated to assure structure stability relative to potential scour depth.
-Spread footings shall only be used on rock or in conjunction with subfoundation concrete on rock when piles are not feasible.
-Riprap scour countermeasures may be used for rehabilitation of existing structures and shall be designed in accordance with FHWA Hydraulic Engineering Circular No. 11, "Design of Riprap Revetment", 1989 or latest edition.

-d.
-Superstructure Slab on Stringers:

-- 1) Concrete: All superstructure concrete including parapets, abutment backwalls, and parapet portion of wingwalls shall be air entrained concrete with a minimum 28-day compressive strength of 4,500 psi.
+Spread footings shall only be used on rock or in conjunction with sub foundation concrete on rock when piles are not feasible.
+Riprap scour countermeasures may be used for rehabilitation of existing structures and shall be designed in accordance with FHWA Hydraulic Engineering Circular No. 20 & 23, "Design of Riprap Revetment", 2009 or latest edition. - d.
+Superstructure Slab on Stringers: - 1) Concrete: All superstructure concrete including parapets, abutment backwalls, and parapet portion of wingwalls shall be air entrained concrete with a minimum 28-day compressive strength of 4,500 psi.
 Slab concrete shall be low slump concrete. - 2) Wearing Surface: Concrete slabs shall have an extra 1⁄2 inch concrete, which will serve as a wearing surface.
-This wearing surface shall be considered sacrificial and shall not be included when determining member strength. - 3) Reinforcing: Epoxy coated reinforcing bars shall be used for the entire superstructure, including top and bottom mats of slabs, abutment backwalls, and parapet portion of wingwalls. - 4) Forms: Concrete slabs shall be cast on stay-in-place forms where possible. - 5) Slab Thickness: Slabs shall be designed to carry the dead and live load loading in accordance with the "Standard Specifications for Highway Bridges" by AASHTO with an allowable working stress, fc, equal to 1,350 psi.
+This wearing surface shall be considered sacrificial and shall not be included when determining member strength. - 3) Reinforcing: Epoxy coated reinforcing bars shall be used for the entire superstructure, including top and bottom mats of slabs, abutment backwalls, and parapet portion of wingwalls. - 4) Forms: Concrete slabs shall be cast on stay-in-place forms where possible. - 5) Slab Thickness: Slabs shall be designed to carry the dead and live load loading in accordance with the latest AASHTO LRFD Bridge Design Specifications at the time of advertisement.
+Load Factor or Service Load Design (Working Stress) shall not be used.
 The minimum slab thickness including the concrete wearing surface shall be 7-1/2 inches.
+MDOT SHA standard slab details from the Book of Standards for Highway & Incidental Structures should be used whenever possible.
+Standard details are available online at http://apps.roads.maryland.gov/BusinessWithSHA/bizStdsSpecs/desanual StdPub/publicationsonline/ohd/bookstd/index.asp

-e.
-Beams and Girders:

-- 1) Spacing: In ordinary grade separation bridges, beams and girders should be spaced between six feet and eight feet center-to-center.
+- e.
+Beams and Girders: - 1) Spacing: In ordinary grade separation bridges, beams and girders should be spaced between six feet and eight feet center-to-center.
 For longer span structures, a wider spacing may prove to be more economical. - 2) Composite and Non-composite Design: In superstructures consisting of concrete slabs supported on prestressed concrete beams or steel beams or girders, composite designs shall be used for simple spans exceeding 35 feet and, generally, for continuous spans exceeding 50 feet.